Jewish emigration from Romania: Interwar period and Second World War

 During the interwar period and the early times of the Second World War, in Romania, many Jews were able to emigrate without restrictions as the Romanian governments of the time wanted to reduce the country's Jewish population.
 By this time, Romania's Jewish population was remarkably sizeable, about 756,930 people in 1930.
 These constituted large percentages of the population in some regions, such as Western Moldavia (6.5%), Bessarabia (7.2%, with many still speaking Yiddish), Transylvania (10%) and Bukovina (10.8%).
 In 1940, when the National Legionary State was established, many Jews asked the state to support their emigration, which was accepted.
 Subsequently, Ion Antonescu, ruler of Romania, issued a draft order to establish a government directorate for the subject of Jewish emigration, which could never be carried out due to the Legionnaires' rebellion of 1941.

 Despite this, during the war, many Jews were killed in Romania during the Holocaust.
 In 1941, the Jewish population was reduced to just 375,422 people, this number being of 295,084 in 1942 and of 355,972 in 1945 (after some territorial changes).
 An estimated 270,000 Jews were murdered in the Holocaust in Romania, not counting the ones that died during the Romanian administration of Transnistria or the 135,000 killed in Hungary in Northern Transylvania (which is now part of Romania).
 After the war, around 300,000 Jews in Romania remained, making it the country the largest with a Jewish population in the region.
 Many of the survivors decided to emigrate after seeing that a communist regime would be established in Romania.

 Communist period

 After 1945, a global emigration of Jews to modern-day Israel began.
 Romania was seen by various Jewish political figures as an important source of Jews, so many of them visited the country to discuss the issue.
 By 1947, Romania's Jewish population was estimated to be 457,000, an increase due to Jewish survivors of German, Hungarian and Romanian Transnistrian camps, as well as the arrival of refugees from Northern Bukovina, Bessarabia (lands that Romania lost after the war) and Poland and natural population growth.
-Of these, some 40,000 Romanian Jews emigrated to Israel in 1947.
+Of these, some 40,000 Romanian Jews emigrated to Palestine in 1947.
 The next year, the State of Israel was formed, and Romania recognized it on 11 June 1948 under the initiative of Ana Pauker.
 For the rest of the century, Romania would be the only communist state that maintained uninterrupted relations with Israel.